 Like all medical centers, health care reform is a key area in the developing mission of WPIC.
 We are at the forefront of defining and developing viable mental health care systems for today’s climate of managed cost.
 WPIC programs are expanding and include many new sites in communities and affiliated hospitals.
 The residents are integrally involved in problem-solving new challenges with faculty and administration.

 WPIC's commitment to improving the quality of care in the clinical services and the opportunity for Resident to be involved is illustrated by Residents taking the lead in Quality Improvement projects.
 Some of these lead to articles or national presentations.
-Recent examples include projects about the connectivity across levels of care between MD’s and various poly-pharmacy reduction projects.
-In this way Residents have the opportunity to be architects of ever improving systems of care to our patients.
+Recent examples include projects about the connectivity across levels of care between MD’s and various poly-pharmacy reduction projects, as well as focus on transitions of care.
+In this way residents have the opportunity to be architects of ever improving systems of care to our patients.

 The influx of new faculty, and particularly the presence of many former residents, speaks to the vigor of the Institution.